FAQs

 8. Where can I find a list of common clinical indication labeling?

-Clinical Indications Directory as been developed at a local general practice
+A Clinical Indications Directory as been developed at a local general practice

 Which contains commonly used drugs and the linked clinical indications.
 This directory will require refinement and adaptation over time to enhance the delivery of this useful information.
 The first version was created in April 2005.